YangYaohong1/YangYaohong1.github.io/index.md

 <p>
-  I got my bachelor’s degree in Statistics at <a href="https://www.nwpu.edu.cn/">Northwestern Polytechnical University</a>.
-During my bachelor’s study, I exchanged at <a href="https://www.nsysu.edu.tw/">National Sun Yat-sen University</a> in Taiwan.
+  I got my bachelor’s degree in Statistics at <a href="https://www.nwpu.edu.cn/">Northwestern Polytechnical University</a> in 2021.
+During my bachelor’s study, I exchanged at <a href="https://www.nsysu.edu.tw/">National Sun Yat-sen University</a> in 2019.
 </p>